Documentation Index

 Splunk to Ingest Wasabi Bucket Logs

-Splunk Enterprise can be used to ingest Wasabi bucket logs to see S3 events affecting your bucket's data, such as when an object is uploaded, deleted, or downloaded.
-This requires the use of Wasabi Simple Notification Service (SNS) event notifications being sent to an AWS SNS topic, an AWS Simple Queue Service (SQS) queue subscription to that SNS topic, and Splunk polling that SQS queue.
+Splunk Enterprise can be used to ingest Wasabi bucket logs to see S3 events affecting your bucket's data, such as when an object is uploaded or deleted.
+This requires the use of Wasabi Simple Notification Service (SNS) (see Event Notifications: Configuring and Creating), being sent to an AWS SNS topic, an AWS Simple Queue Service (SQS) queue subscription to that SNS topic, and Splunk polling that SQS queue.

 Prerequisites